dnl50/object-field-coverage/README.md

 # Object Field Coverage

-achelor Thesis implementation of a new code quality metric built with [Spoon](https://github.com/INRIA/spoon).
+Bachelor Thesis implementation of a new code quality metric built with [Spoon](https://github.com/INRIA/spoon).
 Currently in development 💻

 ## Build Requirements